 Expansive exposures: accounting for RFID (Recency, Frequency, Intensity, and Duration)

 Many exposures in epidemiology are chronically present in people’s lives.
-While we don’t always have access to data on repeated measurements, numerous datasets exist that measure repeated exposures across the field of epidemiology, from environmental health (air pollution), to pharmacoepidemiology (pharmaceutical drugs), to social epidemiology (structural determinants), to epigenetics (epigenetic aging).
+While we don’t always have access to data on repeated measurements, datasets do exist with measurements of repeated exposures across the field of epidemiology, from pharmacoepidemiology (pharmaceutical drugs), to epigenetics (epigenetic aging), to social epidemiology (structural determinants), to environmental health (particulate matter).

 More